 What fitness level is required for the excursions?

 Some of the excursions will have almost no walk.
 You get out of the car and start shooting from the overlook.
 Other excursions require a hike.
-We will describe the excursion difficulty in the descriptions before you choose your excursions.
+We will split the group to accomodate all hiking abilities when necessary.

 Typically, highs are around 60 with lows in the 40s.

 Be sure to bring appropriate weather gear.
 Remember that bad weather often makes the best images.
 Schedules will be re-arranged as needed to accommodate extreme weather conditions but most field sessions will go out in the rain.

 Photography enthusiasts and pros.
 All levels of passionate photographers are welcome.
 Just be ready to eat, sleep and drink landscape photography for five days.